-A sample of the medicines administration records was reviewed.
-The records were found to have been fully and accurately completed.
+A sample of the medicine administration records was reviewed.
+The large majority of records were found to have been fully and accurately completed.
+A small number of missed signatures were brought to the attention of the manager for ongoing close monitoring.
 The records were filed once completed.

 Controlled drugs are medicines which are subject to strict legal controls and legislation.
 They commonly include strong pain killers.
 The receipt, administration and disposal of controlled drugs should be recorded in the controlled drug record book.
 There were satisfactory arrangements in place for the management of controlled drugs.
-The controlled drug record book had been maintained to the required standard.